Women Historically in Brewing

 It stated a “Russian” countess owned and managed a brewery on her estate.
 The Naples Record printed it on February 5, 1896, see here (via Fulton Newspapers).

 She was visiting a brewery in Berlin to learn details of pneumatic malting, as she wanted to install this in her brewery.
-She grew her own barley on “large acreage” and couldn’t get sufficient labour to work a traditional floor maltings (is the implication).*
+She grew her own barley on a “large acreage” and could not get sufficient labour to operate a traditional floor maltings (is the implication).*

-The story stated she sent samples of her beer to the German brewer, who pronounced them equal to the best German and Bohemian beer.
-The report added, she was believed to be “the only woman brewer in Europe”.
+The story states she sent samples of her beer to the German brewer, who pronounced them equal to the best German and Bohemian beer.
+The report added that she was believed to be “the only woman brewer in Europe”.

-The countess brewer is not named in the story.
+The countess brewer is not named in the account.
 Who was she?
-I believe Rosa Maria Branicka, a member of a noble Polish family.
+I believe she was Rosa Maria Branicka, a member of a noble Polish family.
 She was often described by her married name, Rosa Maria Tarnowska (or Tarnowski).

 Her husband, Count Stanislaw Tarnowski, was a well-known historian and literary figure.

-A Countess Branicka is mentioned in Galina Ulianova’s (2009) Female Entrepreneurs in Nineteenth-Century Russia, at pp. 170-171:
+A Countess Branicka is mentioned by Galina Ulianova in her (2009) Female Entrepreneurs in Nineteenth-Century Russia, pp. 170-171:

 The big landowner Countess Maria Branicka owned eleven enterprises in Kiev Province: four mills (all leased out), two distilleries, one brewery and four sugar beet plants.

-Ulianova goes on to state that in 1897 these businesses employed a total of 2,010 workers and realized M 2.2 roubles.
+Ulianova goes on to state that in 1897 these businesses employed a total of 2,010 workers and realized M 2.2 roubles – not a small enterprise.

-I believe the determined-looking young woman pictured in the Geni site, described as Roza Maria Augusta Tarnowska (1854-1942), is the Countess brewer in American accounts and Ulianova’s book.
-In an ancestry website of the Branicka family she is described as a countess.
+I believe the determined-looking woman pictured in the Geni site, described as Roza Maria Augusta Tarnowska (1854-1942), was the countess brewer of the American accounts and Ulianova’s book.
+An ancestry website of the Branicka family describes her as a countess.

-It appears her grandfather was Count Władysław Grzegorz Branicki, described as a Polish nobleman and general officer in the Russian army owning estates, a descendant of Catherine the Great.
+It appears her grandfather was Count Władysław Grzegorz Branicki, described as a Polish nobleman and general officer in the Russian army who owned estates, and a descendant of Catherine the Great.

-The estates were, based on further checks, about 50 miles from Kiev.
+These estates were, based on further inquiry, about 50 miles from Kiev.
 I believe Countess Branicka inherited some of the lands through her father, Konstanty.

-I’ve approached the history with deliberation, as I do not read Polish, but believe the above accurate.
+I’ve approached this history with extra deliberation, as I do not read Polish, but believe the above accurate.
 Comments are (always) welcomed.

 *This 1910 paper given in England by C.S.
 Meacham neatly explained the advantages of pneumatic malting over the older floor process.